-- 52.1 Security deposit shall consist of two parts - g) Performance security to be submitted at award of the work - h) Retention Money to be recovered from Running Bills. - 52.2 The Security deposit at 10% of the contract amount including GST, of which 5% of contract price should be submitted as Performance Security within 21 days of receipt of letter of acceptance and balance 5% recovered as retention money from running bills.
+- 52.1 Security deposit shall consist of two parts - a) Performance security to be submitted at award of the work - b) Retention Money to be recovered from Running Bills. - 52.2 The Security Deposit at 10% of the Contract amount including GST of which 5% of contract price should be submitted as Bank Guarantee within 21 days of receipt of letter of acceptance and balance 5% recovered as retention money from running bills.
 Recovery of 5% of retention money shall commence from the first RA bill onwards @ 10% for each bill.
-Retention money shall be refunded after completion of defect liability period.
+The retention money shall be refunded after completion of defect liability period.
 The performance Bank Guarantee will be released after completion of defect liability period.

-53. Removal of Craft or Plant which has sunk (not applicable)
+53. Removal of Craft or Plant which has sunk (not applicable to this contract)